Claudia Cowan

-Claudia Lynn Cowan (born July 31, 1963) is a news reporter for Fox News.
+Claudia Lynn Cowan (born July 31, 1963) is an American television journalist who is a news reporter for Fox News.

 Early life and education

 Cowan is the daughter of actress Barbara Rush (who also attended UC Santa Barbara) and publicist Warren Cowan, co-founder of Rogers & Cowan, a worldwide public relations firm.
 She attended the University of California, Santa Barbara prior to graduating from the University of California, Los Angeles.

 Cowan’s father married Barbara Crane Gilbert Abeles Udko in 1995 and they remained married until his death in 2008.
 He was her fourth husband.
 Barbara Crane was the daughter of The Honeymooners comedy writer Harry Crane and along with her first husband actor Paul Gilbert, adopted Melissa and Jonathan Gilbert of Little House on the Prairie fame.
 She is also the mother of actress Sara Gilbert with Harold Abeles, but Sara adopted the family’s famous acting surname.
 At age 32, Claudia became a stepsister to Melissa, Jonathan and Sara Gilbert.